 Knowledge of a person’s genetic make-up can be vitally helpful when treating cancer.
 Genetic tests can provide information about the cause of the cancer and can aid decisions about the best treatments and drugs to use.

 Unfortunately, cancer genetic testing in the UK is currently very restricted.
 The aim of the Mainstreaming Cancer Genetics programme is to use new technologies to develop a single test that can analyse all genetic information relevant to cancer, much faster and cheaper, than current methods.

 We will also develop the required clinical infrastructure so more patients can have genetic testing.
 We will undertake education and communication, so the benefits and implications of genetic testing in cancer patients are better recognised.

 The programme will directly lead to many more cancer patients being able to benefit from genetic testing.
 It will lay the foundations so every cancer patient can have access to genetic testing.

 The programme is being led by the Institute of Cancer Research in partnership with the Royal Marsden NHS Foundation Trust and is funded by the Wellcome Trust.
-The programme will run for three years from 2013-2016.
+The programme will run from 2013-2016.